wituwitu/WySCHC/README.md

 IP: 127.0.0.1
 PORT: 8889
 FILENAME: your_file.extension
+UPLINK LOSS RATE: Any integer between 0 and 99
 ```

 These scripts work using bytes: you can use text or image files (it should work with *any* file, but this has not
 been put to the test).
 To try these, open two terminals and first execute the receiver.
+The uplink loss rate is an integer between 0 and 99
+and probability of the loss of a SCHC packet.
+Inside the code you will find that this only applies for non-SCHC-ACK-Request packages.
+This shall be corrected
+as the project keeps progressing.

 ```
-python receiver.py [PORT]
+python receiver.py [PORT] [UPLINK LOSS RATE]
 ```

-Then immediately execute the sender.
+Then execute the sender.
+[FILENAME] was tested with many kinds of files, but now the restriction of the maximum number of windows
+was added, so `example.txt` is the optimal file to be treated with this implementation.

 ```
-python sender.py [IP] [PORT] [FILENAME]
+python sender.py [IP] [PORT] [FILENAME] [-hv]
 ```

 As it's an offline testing, the communication shall be completed in no time.
 The log of both scripts will be
 printed on the terminals, so you can see how do they work.
-The receiver will write an image file, but this is easily
+The receiver will write a text file, but this is easily
-changed manually modifying the extension of the output file in the code (this will be corrected soon, so the user
+changed manually modifying the extension of the output file in the code.
-won't need to modify any code).
 Then, the sender will compare the original file with the output.
 If everything has gone
 according to plan, it will print "True" as its last words.

+**Note: The following sections were written for the last IETF Hackathon in Singapore, so they may not work anymore.**

 ### Sigfox backend execution (offline)